 Biden says Putin, Russia committing ‘genocide’ in Ukraine

-President was previously hesitant to declare a genocide was occurring in Ukraine
+Biden says Putin’s Russia committing ‘genocide’ in Ukraine

+US president previously described Russian actions as ‘war crimes’ but stopped short of genocide declaration

-President Joe Biden ratcheted up his rhetoric against Vladimir Putin and accused Russia of committing a “genocide” in Ukraine for the first time on Tuesday.
+President Joe Biden ratcheted up his rhetoric against Vladimir Putin and accused Russia of committing a “genocide” in Ukraine for the first time.

-Mr Biden was speaking in Iowa about the continued effects of inflation, which the White House has pinned as an effect of Mr Putin’s invasion, and declared that American consumers should not pay the price for the actions of “a dictator [who] declares war and commits genocide half the world away”.
+Mr Biden was speaking in Iowa about the continued effects of inflation, which the White House has pinned as an effect of Mr Putin’s invasion, and declared that American consumers should not pay the price for the actions of “a dictator” declaring war against a sovereign country and its people.

+“Your family budget, your ability to fill up your tank, none of this should hinge on whether a dictator declares war and commits genocide a half a world away,” declared the president on Tuesday.

+“Yes, I called it genocide," he told reporters.
+“It’s become clearer and clearer that Putin is just trying to wipe out the idea of even being a Ukrainian."

 Register for free to continue reading